-It can be challenging to realise your small garden won’t allow you to realise the design you’ve always wanted.
+It can be challenging to realise your small garden won’t allow you to get the design you’ve always wanted.
 Luckily, limited space doesn’t have to mean barren and boring!
-Instead, let us show you 5 beautiful and innovative garden design ideas for your small garden paradise.
+Instead, let us show you 5 beautiful and innovative garden and landscape design ideas for your small garden paradise.

 - For Small, Simple is Best